On My Kids Plate

 In a pinch, you can also pulverize your favorite cracker or cereal to bits.
 I’ve used crackers and even whole grain unsweetened cereal both in a pinch.
 Pulverize your crackers or cereal in a bag or a food processor and use it cup for cup in place of breadcrumbs.

 Looking for another fast idea for dinner?
-My good friend Deanna over at This Farm Girl Cooks has a super Easy Pork Stir Fry the whole family will love.
+My friend Deanna over at This Farm Girl Cooks has a super Easy Pork Stir Fry the whole family will love.
 The recipe even uses frozen veggies for busy nights!
 You also need to try my Mini Turkey Meatloaf Muffins for another great delicious and kid-friendly dinner.
 Make them with a side of crispy parmesan garlic zucchini fries baked in the oven or air fryer, you won’t be disappointed!

 A meatball on a fork, a plate of pasta with meatballs int the background